ptsmonteiro/loghub/README.md

 docker run -p 8000:8000 loghub-backend
 ```

-The server will be available at `http://localhost:8000/` and will respond with `{"message": "Hello World"}`.
+The server will be available at `http://localhost:8000/` and includes CRUD endpoints for QSO records:

+- `POST /qsos` create a QSO
+- `GET /qsos` list QSOs
+- `GET /qsos/{id}` retrieve a QSO
+- `PUT /qsos/{id}` update a QSO
+- `DELETE /qsos/{id}` remove a QSO

+All data is stored in a SQLite database file `qso.db` located in the working directory.